 - A consistent increase in official employee engagement policies on sustainability: Employee engagement policies on sustainability have been increasing significantly over time.
 Almost twice as many organizations now have an official policy in place, compared to 2011 data.

-- The correlation between the effectiveness of employee engagement programs with more frequent communication in driving behavior change: The evidence that consistent and frequent promotion of sustainability efforts will lead to higher program engagement and effectiveness continues to climb.
+2. The growing relationship between HR and sustainability engagement: HR is increasingly viewed as the main advocate for sustainability, and employee recruitment and retention grew as the main purpose for sharing organizational sustainability efforts and results.
+3. The correlation between the effectiveness of employee engagement programs with more frequent communication in driving behavior change: The evidence that consistent and frequent promotion of sustainability efforts will lead to higher program engagement and effectiveness continues to climb.

 To create habits, which ultimately lead to behavior change, it is important that the behaviors employees adopt in the workplace are carried home, and vice versa.
 The survey results show an overwhelming willingness to do just that, further suggesting that a comprehensive approach to engagement will deliver better results.